CBD products linked to novel food applications

-Novel foods, like CBD food products, should be authorised before they are put on the market to ensure they have been through an independent safety assessment.
+Novel foods, like CBD food products, must be authorised before they are put on the market to ensure they have been through an independent safety assessment.
 Applications for authorisation of CBD food products are required as these products are considered a novel food having no history of consumption before May 1997.

 List of CBD products

 It is important to note that validation is not the same as authorisation.
 There is no guarantee that a validated application will be authorised.

-Novel CBD food products are subject to food laws.
-If there are any concerns on safety of the products, they can be removed from the list at any time and appropriate enforcement action taken.
+CBD food products are subject to food laws.
+If there are any safety concerns related to CBD products, local authorities can take appropriate enforcement action.

 If you have any questions about the list of CBD products, contact us at firstname.lastname@example.org.